 This gives your body the support it needs to stay consistent.

-Shift 5: Choose Goals That Feel Supportive
+Shift 5: Choose Goals That Fit Today

 Not every goal is worth chasing anymore – and that’s okay.
 Some dreams no longer fit your life.
 That doesn’t mean you’ve failed.
-It means you’ve grown.

 When choosing what to focus on, ask yourself: